Frequently Asked Questions

 Moving is stressful, and moving with a pet can make the experience even more emotionally challenging -- pets are part of the family, after all.

-We know you have lots of questions about where to begin and how to plan the safest experience possible, so here are a few topics of discussion to get you started in the right direction.
+We know you have many questions about where to begin and how to plan the safest experience possible, so here are a few discussion topics to get you started in the right direction.

 Where do I start?

-First, learn about the import rules for your destination country to make sure it’s even possible to bring your pet where you want to go, as some countries have breed and species bans or don’t allow pets to arrive from certain countries.
+First, learn about the import rules for your destination country to ensure it’s possible to bring your pet where you want to go, as some countries have breed and species bans or don’t allow pets to arrive from certain countries.

 From here, start to build a plan of action based on the vet visits and paperwork required and begin to think about airline and routing options, crate-training, and whether or not you want to do this on your own or hire assistance.

 Can my pet fly in the cabin with me?

 Understandably, most pet owners would rather keep their pets by their side when they fly, but airline and country rules often make this impossible.
 Tiny pets can sometimes fly in the cabin, especially if you’re flying within the United States, but most international flights require pets to fly via cargo.

 Chances are, if you’re reaching out to us, it’s because your pets will need to fly via manifest cargo, and one of our Consultants would be happy to discuss your options and let you know why manifest cargo is safer than you probably think (and our preferred method for pet travel).